-Research Outline: (50 points.
+Research Outline: (25 points.
 2-3 pages double spaced).

-Your informative and persuasive speeches will be on the same topic, from different perspectives ([1] inform & [2] persuade).
-This informative outline must include correct grammar, spelling, outline format and:
+Your informative and persuasive speeches will be on the same topic, from different perspectives (inform & persuade).
+Your research (informative) outline must include correct grammar, spelling, outline format and:

-- 1. a title and clear purpose statement at the top. - 2. a full introduction, including all 4 elements, labeled and detailed (in outline form). - 3. at least two main points in the body with researched detail and citations. - 4. a full point describing your project, including community engagement (which you will actually do make this as detailed & realistic as possible). - 5. a reference section with at least 3 citations.
+- 1. a title and purpose statement at the top. - 2. a full introduction, including all 4 labeled elements - 3. at least two main points in the body with researched detail and citations (in outline form) - 4. a full outline point describing your project, including community engagement (which you will actually do make this specific & realistic, include dates, places, etc). - 5. a reference section with at least 3 citations.